bootlin/training-materials/slides/yocto-sdk/yocto-sdk.typ

 - The toolchain in the SDKs is self-contained (linked to an SDK embedded libc).

-- The SDKs generated with Poky are distributed in the form of a shell script.
+- The SDKs generated with OpenEmbedded are distributed in the form of a shell script.

 - Executing this script extracts the tools and sets up the environment.